 Math Anxiety.
 What does it look like for teens and young adults with learning disabilities and ADHD?

 Math anxiety is often defined as feelings of apprehension and fear that interferes with performance.
 Evaluation is considered when examining the student’s limited math scores on achievement tests.
-Usually people that suffer from anxiety also suffer from depression which is another factor that leads to bad grades at school.
-If you are depressed you are […]
+This process can be incredibly stressful for some students, leading them to feel constantly overwhelmed and under pressure, which could result in them performing badly when in […]

 The Common Core initiative was directed toward public K-12 students in the US.
 In spite of public opinion, it was sponsored by the National Govenors Association (NGA) and the Council of Chief State School Officers (CCSSO).
 The objective was to identify what students should know at the end of each grade level.
 It’s further designed […]